+Furthermore, the courses themselves may impact the car and driver performance Not only does each course follow a unique pattern, but there are also two different road surfaces – track or street.
+A track course is a dedicated racing track.
+A street circuit is a collection of public roads that are closed off for the purposes of the F1 race.
+In 2022, five of the twenty-two (22.7%) courses were street courses.
+In 2023, 30.4% (seven of the 23) of the races will be on the street.

 Finally, climate plays a role in racing conditions and overcall performance.
-The wideother geographic dispersion of the races and time of year for each race creates significant challenges for both the vehicles and the drivers..
+The wide geographic variance of the races and time of year for each race creates significant challenges for both the vehicles and the drivers..
 Track temperatures between the coldest and warmest race locations may vary by nearly 100 degrees Fahrenheit .
 Similarly, humidity varies between arid deserts with practically no humidity to and wetter locales with 92.5% more moisture, .
-Optimally, any F1 performance analysis would include these factors as plays a significant role in tire degradation and general pit stop strategy.
+Optimally, any F1 performance analysis would include these factors as they play a significant role in tire degradation and general pit stop strategy.
 Due to how the weather data is accumulated, it is unable to be merged with the other datasets we have; therefore, we acknowledge access to the data and its importance, but also the inability to properly assess its impact to our study.